 The second Puerto Rican to play in the major leagues was outfielder Luis Olmo, who joined the Brooklyn Dodgers in 1943, a year after Hiram Bithorn made his debut with the Chicago Cubs.
 These men led the way for more than 200 boricuas who have since followed.
 Bithorn’s life ended suddenly at the age of 35 in December 1951, when he was shot during an altercation with Mexican police.
-Yet nearly 60 years later, El Jíbaro – The Hillbilly – is still going strong.
+Yet El Jíbaro – The Hillbilly – survived for more than 60 years after that.

 Olmo was one of the most prominent players who jumped to the Mexican League in 1946 as Jorge Pasquel sought to make it a major circuit.
 After Olmo spent two summers in Mexico and one and a half in Venezuela, Organized Baseball lifted its five-year ban on the jumpers.
 Olmo returned to the majors, where he remained until June 1951.
 He also played in Cuba, the Dominican Republic, Canada, and Puerto Rico, thus earning another nickname: El Pelotero de América (The Ballplayer of the Americas).
 Another note of interest is that he was using the basket catch in center field years before Willie Mays.
 Olmo also managed in winter-league ball for many years, starting when he was 23, and was a noteworthy scout.

 Luis Francisco Rodríguez Olmo was born on August 11, 1919, in Arecibo, Puerto Rico.
 Like various other Latin American players – the Alou brothers are another prominent example – he became known in the United States by the second (maternal) half of his double Spanish surname.1 He was the third of four sons born to José Rodríguez, a carpenter, and Ana Olmo.